somewhatlurker/SlidA/hw/readme.md

 Always make sure there is sufficient clearance for parts, especially the micro USB connector.
 - These can be seen in the 3D preview if you move the camera inside the model.

+Note that due to the design of the air arms, adjusting the slider bevels or making large adjustments to the slider height may require substantial changes.
+Ensuring the holes in the arm bases line up with corresponding slots is very crucial. (search for `ARM BASE HOLES` in the source to fudge these a bit)

 To generate 2d files for cutting, you need to comment out `slider_3d();` and uncomment the `//slider_2d_***();` lines at the bottom of the file (inside the projection block) one-by-one.
 The resulting projections can be saved as DXF or SVG.
 Projections will be faster if hole resolution is decreased.